12 months of girlfriend getaways

 On stage, women can see "Girls Night, The Musical,'' "Menopause, The Musical'' and hear the Four Bitchin' Babes' Hormonal Imbalance revue.

 Women do like to shop, sip drinks and be silly.
 But the women I meet want to do a lot more than that.
-They want to go everywhere and do everything, not just the girly-girl stuff.
+They want to go everywhere and try everything, not just the girly-girl stuff.

 Skiing in Ely, I met 11 Minnesota women who've skied together every year since 1984.
 Bicycling on the Root River State Trail in southeast Minnesota, I met the Fat Bottom Girls Cycle Club of Des Moines, also known as Babes on Bikes.